shawn11ZX/RestExpress/README.md

 Release 0.10.2-SNAPSHOT (in branch 'master')
 * Refactored ExceptionMapping into an interface, extracting previous implementation into DefaultExceptionMapper.
 * Added new convenience methods on Request: getBodyAsStream(), getBodyAsBytes(), getBodyAsByteBuffer().
+* Added new method Request.getNamedPath() that returns only the route path pattern instead of the entire URL, which Request.getNamedUrl() does.
+* Request.getProtocol() now returns the protocol from the underlying HttpRequest instance.

 Release 0.10.1 - 24 Jan 2014
 ---------------------------------------------------------------------------------------------------